flightaware/kafkatcl/README.md

 Setting up a consumer
 ---

 Create a kafka object, from that use the *create_consumer* method to create a kafka consumer-creating object.
-From that create a topic consuming object to read messages.
+From that create a topic-consuming object to read messages.

 ```tcl
 package require kafka